Models of human cultural reproduction

 Comparison of groups here by their structural similarities is not to imply moral equivalence or endorsement of said groups.
 Groups you like and groups who offend you might both have similar dynamics.

-I like the notion of egregores, which model human dynamics as organisms, in a usefully loose sense.
-Superorganisms are not tightly coupled in the way real organisms are, at least AFAICT.
-But if something is going to survive and propagate in the noisy substrate of humanity, it needs strategies to replicate, adapt and regulate, just like a real organism.
+If we call something a superorganism we are assuming its component parts are not so tightly coupled as an uncontroversial, singularorganism.
+But if something is going to survive and propagate in the noisy substrate of humanity*, it needs strategies to replicate, adapt and regulate, just like a real organism.
 Sometimes this way of thinking sounds insight-ey.

 1 See also